ionic-enterprise/ionic-training-decks/src/assets/data/markdown/ionic-angular/details-page.md

 **Note:** remember to remove the `fixture.detectChanges()` call from the top-level `beforeEach()`.

-The code that satisifes that test looks like this:
+The code that satisfies that test looks like this:

 ```TypeScript
 import { Component, OnInit } from '@angular/core';